mucholian/Air-Traffic/README.md

 ![PADD 1 Miles Travelled Per Day](https://github.com/mucholian/Air-Traffic/blob/master/supporting_data/1.png)

 Miles travelled is number of departures multiplied by average flight distance.
-This is an extremely accurate metric for modelling daily demand (regression results below)
+This is an extremely accurate metric for modelling daily demand (regression results below).

 ## Data
 1) **OpenSkyNetwork** for detailed air traffic data https://opensky-network.org/.
 OpenSky has strong coverage only for the US and Europe.
 OpenSky covers near 70% of US flights, which is enough this project.
 This is the link to the REST API https://opensky-network.org/apidoc/rest.html .(Their Python API is dysfunctional)